IuliiaKonovalova/e-commerce/TESTING.md

 - [Full JS Validation Report](documentation/validation/js_validation.pdf)

 - No errors or warning messages were found when passing through the official [JSHint](https://www.jshint.com/) validator.
-However, the validator has pointed out that the module variable is not used, but this variable is needed for automated testing.
-Needless to say, as the modern js syntax was used (the Optional Chaining method - `?.`) `/* jshint esversion: 11 */` was added to the top of the file.
+However, to validate js full `/* jshint esversion: 8, jquery: true, scripturl: true */` was added to the top of the file.

 ### Python Validation: